magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

-The only thing we need to do for running and testing the updated CLJ version of the `valip` library is to update its `project.clj` build file by upgrading the pinned CLJ release in the `:dependencies` section, but we already did it at the beginning of the tutorial:
+The only thing we need to do for running and testing the updated CLJ version of the `valip` library is to update its `project.clj` build file by upgrading the pinned CLJ release in the `:dependencies` section - we already did this at the beginning of the tutorial:

 ```clj
 (defproject com.cemerick/valip "0.3.2"